Skip to content

 4.9 184 reviews

-• Mariz Hanna ★★★★★ in the last week
+• Mariz Hanna ★★★★★ a month ago

 I just got back from EBC with Earth Edge and what an adventure!
 The crew were the most wonderful people who took good care of us, shout out to Prasant, Terez, Bibi, Loki & Guvinda.
 The support prior to the trip was great, the guide … More Prasant was so patient and kind, allowing us to catch up at our own pace.
 Having a doctor on the tour gave me peace of mind as we climbed to higher altitude, they did everything they could to ensure we were comfortable and cared for.
 JamJam!!
 Thank you Earth Edge

-• James Coll ★★★★★ a month ago
+• James Coll ★★★★★ 3 months ago

 Just returned from trek to Kilimanjaro with Earths Edge and can highly recommend them for their very professional set up with attention to detail for every part of the trek.
 It was a trip of a lifetime with like minded companions.
 A great … More doctor as part of the group was an added bonus and we had the best local guides who looked after us very well.

-• a n ★★★★★ a month ago
+• a n ★★★★★ 3 months ago

 In September/October 2024, i participated in an expedition to Mount Everest Base Camp with Earth's Edge.
 The experience was exceptional, fostering lasting relationships.
 The organization demonstrated meticulous attention to detail, … More ensuring a seamless and professional execution across all aspects, including guides, porters, and on-site medical support.
 I wholeheartedly recommend Earth's Edge.
 Their comprehensive approach to the expedition is commendable.
 The journey offers breathtaking scenery, and the opportunity to immerse oneself in the rich culture and traditions of the Nepalese people is invaluable.
 For those with a passion for nature, this trip is highly recommended.
 The plan is to go higher, and i would definitely choose Earth's Edge company to be my next adventure companion.